popgendad/taoist/README.md

 Quick Start
 -----------

-The taoist package can be install via PyPi
+The taoist package can be installed via PyPi
 ```
 $ pip3 install taoist
 ```

 Next, connect `taoist` to your Todoist account.
-First you must retrieve the API token from the Todoist app.
+First you must retrieve your API token from the Todoist app.
-Once you have the API token, you run
+Once you have your API token, you can authenticate to the web service by running
 ```
 taoist init --token <TOKEN>
 ```